dnsimple/dnsimple-support/content/articles/announcement-secondary-dns-ip-address-changes.md

 ## What's changing and how it will impact your domains

-If you have affected domains, you have until [DATE], 2024 to take action.
+If you have affected domains, you have until November 20, 2024 to take action.
 After that date:

 * **axfr.dnsimple.com** will resolve to the following IP addresses:
   - **IPv4:** 18.189.127.127